 In Figure~\ref{fig:NO_metallicity_residuals} we show the residuals in $\log(\mathrm{N/O})$ from the best-fit model as a function of $12+\log(\mathrm{O/H})$, binning the data in $\approx0.2$~dex intervals and computing median residuals separately for the local and high-$z$ samples.
 A clear divergence emerges between the two populations: high-redshift galaxies exhibit increasingly positive residuals toward lower metallicities, indicating that the enhancement in N/O at high redshift is most pronounced in metal-poor systems.
 This behaviour becomes particularly evident at $12+\log(\mathrm{O/H}) \lesssim 8.0$, where the median high-$z$ residual reaches $\sim0.3$~dex.

 To facilitate a more direct comparison, we also include previously published abundance measurements at these redshift based on rest-frame optical lines.
-These reference points are drawn from the CEERS program, with emission-line fluxes taken from \citet{sanders_ceers_2023} ; the EXCELS program \citep{2025MNRAS.540.2991A}; the Sunburst Arc from \citet{2025ApJ...980...33W}; SGAS~1732 from \citet{2024ApJ...975..196W}; the GTO\_2758\_60001 source from \citet{2025arXiv250204817Z}; and the CECILIA~D40 galaxy from \citet{2024ApJ...964L..12R}.
+These reference points are drawn from the CEERS program, with emission-line fluxes taken from \citet{sanders_ceers_2023}; the EXCELS program \citep{2025MNRAS.540.2991A}; the Sunburst Arc from \citet{2025ApJ...980...33W}; SGAS~1732 from \citet{2024ApJ...975..196W}; the GTO\_2758\_60001 source from \citet{Zhang2026}; and the CECILIA~D40 galaxy from \citet{2024ApJ...964L..12R}.
 For each of these objects, we re-derived the abundances from their published emission-line fluxes, following the methodology described in Section~\ref{sec:ISM_prop_sec_3}.
 The recomputed metallicities and N/O ratios show good agreement with the values reported in the original works, typically within the uncertainties.

 We mostly confirm conclusions from previous works regarding nitrogen enrichment.
-Systems known to exhibit elevated N/O ratios (e.g. the Sunburst arc, the \citet{2025arXiv250204817Z} source, EXCELS objects) lie above the local trend, and in some cases even lie outside the dispersion of our high-redshift trend.
-Galaxies reported to follow the local pattern (CECILIA~D40, SGAS~1732) fall within the dispersion of the local population. \cite{2025ApJ...981..136S} classify only three of the CEERS sources as N-enhanced, noting that the remaining two are consistent with the dispersion of the local relation.
+Systems independently reported in the literature as nitrogen enhanced (e.g. the Sunburst arc, the \citet{Zhang2026} source, EXCELS objects) are also found to lie above the local trend in our analysis, and in some cases even lie outside the dispersion of our high-redshift trend.
+Galaxies reported to follow the local pattern (CECILIA~D40, SGAS~1732) fall within the dispersion of the local population.

+\cite{2025ApJ...981..136S} classify only three of the CEERS sources as N-enhanced, noting that the remaining two are consistent with the dispersion of the local relation.
 With our larger statistics we find all CEERS sources to be N-enhanced with respect to the local sample, and two of them to lie above the dispersion of the high-redshift one.
 Our findings therefore provide context for previous discussions of individual sources in the literature, confirming the existence of both N-enhanced and non-enhanced sources, and showing how their frequency changes with metallicity.